 If you are just here for the recipe, you can press the button underneath to be automagically transported to the recipe:Jump to Recipe Jump to Video

 The history of Korean Fried Chicken

-In the 70s the fried chicken industry was shaken up when Yu Seok-ho came up with selling smaller bite sized piece of fried chicken, making it easier to eat on the go.
+In the 70s the fried chicken industry was shaken up when Yu Seok-ho came up with selling smaller bite-sized pieces of fried chicken, making it easier to eat on the go.

-The yangnyeom variety of korean fried chicken came about in the early 80s, where Yun Jonggye who was running a chicken place in Daejeon noticed that some of his customers had a hard time with the hard and crispy crust.
+The yangnyeom variety of Korean fried chicken came about in the early ’80s when Yun Jonggye who was running a chicken place in Daejeon noticed that some of his customers had a hard time with the hard and crispy crust.